-Trail Length: 4.7 miles of trail are natural surface, plus .3 mile of trail is shared with the Cherry Creek Trail.
+Trail Length: 4.7 miles of trail, plus trail additions, are natural surface, plus .3 mile of trail is shared with the Cherry Creek Trail.
 On a ride or hike up onto the mesa loop and back, you would cover almost 7 miles.

 Trail Surface: Natural surface

 Uses: Multi-use: horses, mountain bikes and hiking; dogs must be on leash

 Amenities: Picnic shelter, port-a-potty, trail signs, benches, water spigot, car parking and horse trailer parking for 15 trailers, round pen, unpaved parking lot and flower gardens with crusher fines trials.

 Research & Demonstration Orchard: Hidden Mesa has become home to Douglas County’s research and demonstration orchard.
 The vision for this complex and corresponding program is to expand economic opportunities and strengthen our community by inspiring innovation in scalable agriculture, edible landscapes, gardening, and community gardens and orchards.